We are ISA, the Socio-Environmental Institute

 triangle 2007

-The objective is to collect, process and sell seeds from trees and other plants native to the Xingu, Araguaia and Teles Pires regions, promoting local knowledge on the use and recovery of forests in Mato Grosso.
-The seeds began to be used to plant forests.
-The plantings are made using an innovative technique: a mixture of native seeds, the “muvuca”, through direct sowing.
+The goal is to collect, process, and market seeds from trees and other plants native to the Xingu, Araguaia, and Teles Pires regions, promoting local knowledge about forest use and restoration in Mato Grosso.
+The seeds are now used to plant forests.
+Plantings are done using an innovative technique: a mixture of native seeds, known as "muvuca," through direct seeding.

 2008